ayrusme/personal-blog/_blogs/proxy.md

 ---
 # Javascript Proxy

 Javascript built-ins has a great feature called "Proxy", which is literally its namesake - a substitute.
-Proxies can be used in the place of the actual objects to achieve a "man-in-the-middle".
+Proxies can be used in the place of the actual objects to achieve a `man-in-the-middle`.
 This proxy object will help us manipulate how the actual object itself behaves.

 For example, let's take a look at this